raipc/atsd-jdbc/README.md

 </dependency>
 ```

+The JDBC driver is hosted in MavenCentral/SonaType repositories and will be imported automatically.

-Alternatively, build the project with Maven:
+Alternatively, build the project from sources with Maven:

 ```bash
 $ mvn clean package -DskipTests=true